|

 ourselves off from the Creator, from our brothers and sisters, from the rest of the Universe.
 Such a limitation restricts

 the amount of good we can actually accomplish or in fact would wish to accomplish.
-Therefore, humility is an absolutely essential
+Therefore, humility is absolutely essential

 for our own spiritual progress.
 We can progress spiritually best by willing and working so that others we are able to help